 The financial statements have been prepared on a going concern basis.
-In adopting the going concern basis the Directors have considered potential worst-case scenarios that could have a material impact on the business and from its other principal risks set out on pages 26 to 29.
+In adopting the going concern basis the Directors have considered potential worst-case scenarios that could have a material impact on the business and from its other principal risks set out on pages 20 to 23.
 Under the worst-case scenario considered, which is severe and considered highly unlikely, the Group remains liquid for a period of more than 12 months from the date of reporting and the Directors therefore believe, at the time of approving the financial statements that the Group is well placed to manage its business risks successfully and remains a going concern.
-The key facts and assumptions in reaching this determination are detailed on page 34.
+The key facts and assumptions in reaching this determination are detailed on pages 26 to 27.